Skip to content

 PageSubSection

-Context manager object.
+Context manager object with show() and is_hidden.
 Use with with.

 Example

-gui_row(style="row-height:3em;") with gui_sub_section(style="col-width:30%;"): gui_text("Left column") with gui_sub_section(): gui_text("Right column")
+gui_row(style="row-height:3em;") with gui_sub_section(style="col-width:30%;"): gui_text("Left column") right = gui_sub_section() with right: gui_text("Right column") gui_hide(right) # and gui_show(right) to bring it back

 Responding to gui interactions